 others: chest pain.

-When using omeprazole, as well as other proton pump inhibitors (PPIs), a decrease in calcium absorption and, consequently, bone mineral density is suspected.
-However, there are isolated reports that omeprazole reduces bone resorption by inhibiting the H+-,K+-ATPase of ostelasts.
-In order to evaluate these conflicting data in the aspect of osteoporosis, a case-control study was undertaken, which used the UK General Practice Research Database, which included 9.4 million people.
-Cohorts were identified - people over 50 years of age who took PPIs in a standard dose and did not take PPIs.
-As a case, the outcome was chosen - a fracture of the femoral neck.
-The database analysis revealed 13,556 cases of hip fractures (10,834 in non-PPI users and 2,722 in PPI users), 135,386 people were included in the control group.
-The OR for hip fracture with more than 1 year of PPI use was 1.44 (95% CI 1.30–1.59); OR for high-dose PPI 2.65 (95% CI 1.80-3.90).
-The risk varied depending on the duration of PPI use: OR for PPI use for 1 year, 1.22; 2 years - 1.41; 3 years - 1.54; 4 years - 1.59.
-Interestingly, the OR for males was 1.78 and for females was below 1.36, although female sex is a risk factor for osteoporosis.
-Despite the fact that in the study by P. Vestergaard et al. also found an increase in the risk of hip fractures, this group of authors could not find any relationship with either dose or duration of PPI use.
+When using omeprazole, like other proton pump inhibitors (PPIs), a decrease in calcium absorption and, consequently, bone mineral density is suspected.
+However, there are isolated reports that omeprazole reduces bone resorption by inhibiting the H+-,K+-ATPase of osteclasts.
+To evaluate these conflicting findings in relation to osteoporosis, a case-control study was undertaken using the UK General Practice Research Database of 9.4 million people.
+Cohorts were identified - people over 50 years of age who took PPIs at a standard dose and those who did not take PPIs.
+The outcome chosen was femoral neck fracture.
+When analyzing the database, 13,556 cases of hip fractures were identified (10,834 in people who did not take PPIs and 2,722 in people who took PPIs), 135,386 people were included in the control group.
+The OR for hip fracture with PPI use for more than 1 year was 1.44 (95% CI 1.30–1.59); OR for high-dose PPIs 2.65 (95% CI 1.80–3.90).
+The risk varied depending on the duration of PPI use: OR for PPI use for 1 year – 1.22; 2 years – 1.41; 3 years – 1.54; 4 years – 1.59.
+Interestingly, the OR for men was 1.78, but for women it was lower than 1.36, although female gender is a risk factor for osteoporosis.
+Despite the fact that in the study by P. Vestergaard et al. also found an increase in the risk of hip fractures; this group of authors was unable to identify an association with either the dose or duration of PPI administration.
 L.E.
-Targownik et al. revealed an increased risk of hip fracture only after 5 years of continuous PPI use, and any other fracture due to osteoporosis only after 7 years (!) of continuous PPI use.
-According to this group of authors, 4-year (or shorter) PPI use was not associated with osteoporosis and fractures, and their calculated fracture risk with PPI use is comparable to the effect of smoking, low body mass index, or excessive alcohol intake on this indicator.
-Thus, different studies that have shown an association of PPIs with osteoporosis and bone fractures are in conflict in assessing this risk.
+Targownik et al. revealed an increase in the risk of hip fracture only after 5 years of continuous use of PPIs, and of any other fracture due to osteoporosis - only after 7 years (!) of continuous use of PPIs.
+According to this group of authors, 4 years (or less) of PPI use was not associated with osteoporosis and fractures, and their calculated risk of fractures with PPI use was comparable to the effects of tobacco smoking, low body mass index, or excess alcohol intake.
+Thus, different studies that have shown an association of PPIs with osteoporosis and bone fractures are conflicting in their assessment of this risk.

 Interaction of omeprazole with other substances

-Omeprazole changes the bioavailability of any drug whose absorption depends on pH (iron salts, ketoconazole, and others).
-Omeprazole slows down the elimination of drugs that are metabolized in the liver by microsomal oxidation (diazepam, warfarin, phenytoin, and others).
-Omeprazole enhances the action of diphenin and coumarins, does not change - non-steroidal anti-inflammatory drugs.
+Omeprazole changes the bioavailability of any drug whose absorption depends on pH (iron salts, ketoconazole and others).
+Omeprazole slows down the elimination of drugs that are metabolized in the liver by microsomal oxidation (diazepam, warfarin, phenytoin and others).
+Omeprazole enhances the effect of diphenin and coumarins, but does not change the effect of non-steroidal anti-inflammatory drugs.
 When omeprazole is taken together with clarithromycin, the concentration of these drugs in the blood mutually increases.
 Omeprazole may increase the thrombocytopenic and leukopenic effects of drugs that inhibit hematopoiesis.
-The substance of omeprazole for intravenous infusion is compatible only with dextrose solution and physiological saline (when using other solvents, the stability of omeprazole may decrease due to changes in the pH of the infusion medium).
-Serum ciclosporin levels are not usually affected by omeprazole, but two separate reports described a more than 2-fold decrease in ciclosporin concentration in one patient and a 2-fold increase in another.
+Omeprazole substance for intravenous infusion is compatible only with dextrose solution and saline (when using other solvents, the stability of omeprazole may decrease due to changes in the pH of the infusion medium).
+Serum cyclosporine levels are usually not affected by omeprazole, but two separate reports described a more than 2-fold decrease in cyclosporine concentrations in one patient and a 2-fold increase in another.

 Overdose

-With an overdose of omeprazole, there are: nausea, dry mouth, blurred vision, increased sweating, headache, flushing of the face, drowsiness, tachycardia, confusion.
-It is necessary: symptomatic treatment; hemodialysis is ineffective.
+An overdose of omeprazole causes: nausea, dry mouth, blurred vision, increased sweating, headache, flushing, drowsiness, tachycardia, confusion.
+Required: symptomatic treatment; hemodialysis is ineffective.

-The action of omeprazole develops within 1 hour after ingestion, reaches a peak by the second hour and lasts almost the whole day.
-In order to evaluate the full effect of omeprazole, one should pay attention to specific numbers: 20 mg of the drug is enough to maintain intragastric pH at a level of 3 in a patient suffering from duodenal ulcer for 17 hours.
+The effect of omeprazole develops within 1 hour after administration, reaches its peak in the second hour and lasts for almost the whole day.
+In order to evaluate the full power of omeprazole, you should pay attention to specific figures: 20 mg of the drug is enough to maintain the intragastric pH in a patient suffering from duodenal ulcer at level 3 for 17 hours.

-After the abolition of omeprazole, secretion returns to normal within 3-5 days.
+After discontinuation of omeprazole, secretion returns to normal within 3-5 days.

-Omeprazole is available in enteric capsules that should be swallowed without chewing, along with a small amount of liquid.
+Omeprazole is available in enteric capsules, which should be swallowed without chewing, along with a small amount of liquid.
 The dose, frequency and duration of administration is determined by the specific disease.
-So, an acute duodenal ulcer requires taking 20 mg (1 capsule) of omeprazole per day for 2-4 weeks, in especially severe cases, you can increase the daily dose to 2 capsules.
-In acute gastric ulcer and erosive and ulcerative inflammation of the esophagus, 1-2 capsules of the drug per day are taken for 4-8 weeks.
-The duration of taking omeprazole for erosive and ulcerative lesions of the digestive tract, caused by the use of non-steroidal anti-inflammatory drugs, is similar, however, the daily dose should not exceed 1 capsule in this case.
-With helicobacteriosis, the drug is taken 1 capsule 2 times a day for 1 week in combination with antibiotics.
-Omerpazole can also be taken after the active phase of the disease has ceased in order to prevent relapses.
+Thus, an acute duodenal ulcer requires taking 20 mg (1 capsule) of omeprazole per day for 2-4 weeks; in especially severe cases, the daily dose can be increased to 2 capsules.
+For acute gastric ulcers and erosive-ulcerative inflammation of the esophagus, 1-2 capsules of the drug per day are taken for 4-8 weeks.
+The duration of taking omeprazole is similar for erosive and ulcerative lesions of the digestive tract caused by taking non-steroidal anti-inflammatory drugs, however, the daily dose should not exceed 1 capsule in this case.
+For helicobacteriosis, the drug is taken 1 capsule 2 times a day for 1 week in combination with antibiotics.
+Omerpazole can be taken after the active phase of the disease has ceased in order to prevent relapses.
 In such cases, the drug is taken 1 capsule once a day for a long (up to six months) period of time.

-It is very important (especially with gastric ulcer) to undergo an oncological examination before starting treatment in order to exclude the presence of malignant neoplasms.
-Otherwise, you can hide the symptoms of oncopathology, which can lead to an untimely start of its treatment.
+It is very important (especially for gastric ulcers) to undergo an oncological examination before starting treatment in order to exclude the presence of malignant neoplasms.
+Otherwise, you can hide the symptoms of cancer, which can lead to untimely initiation of treatment.

 Pharmacology

 Omeprazole suppresses basal and stimulated by any stimulus secretion of hydrochloric acid at the final stage.
 Reduces the total volume of gastric secretion and inhibits the release of pepsin.
-Omeprazole has a gastroprotective activity, the mechanism of which is not clear.
-It does not affect the production of the internal factor of Castle and the rate of transition of the food mass from the stomach to the duodenum.
+Omeprazole has gastroprotective activity, the mechanism of which is not clear.
+Does not affect the production of intrinsic factor of Castle and the rate of transition of food mass from the stomach to the duodenum.
 Omeprazole does not act on acetylcholine and histamine receptors.

-Omeprazole capsules contain coated microgranules, gradual release and onset of action of omeprazole begins 1 hour after ingestion, reaches a maximum after 2 hours, persists for 24 hours or more.
+Omeprazole capsules contain film-coated microgranules, the gradual release and onset of action of omeprazole begins 1 hour after administration, reaches a maximum after 2 hours, and persists for 24 hours or more.
 Inhibition of 50% of maximum secretion after a single dose of 20 mg of the drug lasts 24 hours.

-A single dose per day provides a rapid and effective inhibition of day and night gastric secretion, reaching its maximum after 4 days of treatment.
-In patients with duodenal ulcer, taking 20 mg of omeprazole maintains pH=3 inside the stomach for 17 hours.
+A single dose per day provides rapid and effective suppression of daytime and nighttime gastric secretion, reaching its maximum after 4 days of treatment.
+In patients with duodenal ulcers, taking 20 mg of omeprazole maintains pH = 3 inside the stomach for 17 hours.
 After stopping the drug, secretory activity is completely restored after 3-5 days.

 Pharmacokinetics

 Absorption is high.
-Bioavailability of 30-40% (with liver failure increases to almost 100%), increases in the elderly and in patients with impaired liver function, renal failure has no effect.
+Bioavailability is 30-40% (in case of liver failure it increases to almost 100%), increases in elderly people and in patients with impaired liver function; insufficiency of renal function has no effect.
 TC max - 0.5-3.5 hours.

-Possessing high lipophilicity, it easily penetrates into the parietal cells of the stomach.
-Communication with plasma proteins - 90-95% (albumin and acid alpha 1-glycoprotein).
+Possessing high lipophilicity, it easily penetrates the parietal cells of the stomach.
+Communication with plasma proteins is 90-95% (albumin and acidic alpha 1-glycoprotein).

-T 1/2 - 0.5-1 h (with liver failure - 3 h), clearance - 500-600 ml / min.
-Almost completely metabolized in the liver with the participation of the CYP2C19 enzyme system, with the formation of 6 pharmacologically inactive metabolites (hydroxyomeprazole, sulfide and sulfonic derivatives, etc.).
+T1/2 - 0.5-1 hour (for liver failure - 3 hours), clearance - 500-600 ml/min.
+Almost completely metabolized in the liver with the participation of the CYP2C19 enzyme system, with the formation of 6 pharmacologically inactive metabolites (hydroxyomeprazole, sulfide and sulfone derivatives, etc.).
 It is an inhibitor of the CYP2C19 isoenzyme.
-Excretion by the kidneys (70-80%) and bile (20-30%) as metabolites.
+Excretion by the kidneys (70-80%) and bile (20-30%) in the form of metabolites.

 In chronic renal failure, excretion decreases in proportion to the decrease in creatine clearance.
-In elderly patients, excretion is reduced.
+In elderly patients, excretion decreases.

 Release form